TextureGroup/Texture/docs/_docs/development/layout-specs.md

 ![layoutcallstack1](/static/images/development/layoutspecs1.png)

-This is what a typical call stack will look like for the layout of an `ASViewController` with a simple view hierarchy.
+This is what a typical call stack will look like for the layout of an `ASDKViewController` with a simple view hierarchy.
 Here we clicked on the "Photo with outset icon overlay" in the Layout Specs Examples project.
 Breakpointing on the `-[PhotoWithOutsetIconOverlay layoutSpecThatFits:]` reveals that call stack.

 The first significant branch of logic is the top level `-[ASDisplayNode calculateLayoutThatFits]` where it will choose between the Texture Layout and the Yoga engine.